 \section{Potential side channels in OIL TF-QKD}

 In Fig.~\ref{fig:BasicTF_setup}(a), we present a simplified schematic of a typical \gls*{tfqkd} system consisting of Alice, Bob, and Charlie.
 The central node (Charlie) provides a coherent optical reference to the transmitters (Alice and Bob) through the service channel.
 Alice and Bob individually prepare quantum states, which are subsequently sent back to Charlie via the quantum channel for single-photon interference and measurement.
 Both channels can potentially be manipulated by Eve, and, in the worst case, Charlie himself could be entirely under Eve’s control.
 Fig.~\ref{fig:BasicTF_setup}(b) details the most important components of an encoder and receiver within an \gls*{oil}-based \gls*{tfqkd} architecture.
-The optical reference received from Charlie first passes through a \gls*{pc} and a \gls*{pbs}, ensuring single-polarisation injection to optimise the injection-locking efficiency.
+The optical reference received from Charlie first passes through a \gls*{pc} and a \gls*{pbs}, ensuring single-polarization injection to optimize the injection-locking efficiency.
 The optical reference goes then through a circulator and is injected into the encoder's laser, locking its emission with that of Charlie's laser.
 This results in a shared optical frequency and a fixed phase offset, which enables coherent operation across all sources.
-Subsequently, the locked signal passes through the encoder, which uses intensity and phase modulators to craft the train of pulses through pulse carving and manual (active) phase randomisation.
+Subsequently, the locked signal passes through the encoder, which uses intensity and phase modulators to craft the train of pulses through pulse carving and manual (active) phase randomization.
 Finally, the pulses get attenuated to the single-photon level using a \gls*{voa} and are transmitted back to Charlie after passing through an isolator that prevents attacks from the quantum channel against the transmitter.

-This architecture simplifies frequency and phase stabilisation, ensuring coherent interference at Charlie’s measurement node.
-However, adversaries might attempt to exploit any of the various degrees of freedom of the injected reference signal, such as polarisation, phase, intensity, or wavelength (frequency), to gain information through side-channel attacks.
+This architecture simplifies frequency and phase stabilization, ensuring coherent interference at Charlie’s measurement node.
+However, adversaries might attempt to exploit any of the various degrees of freedom of the injected reference signal, such as polarization, phase, intensity, or wavelength (frequency), to gain information through side-channel attacks.